Harshit-Sudan/OIBSIP/Task_3/README.md

 misconfiguration in real-world applications and should always be changed after deployment.

 ### 3. Initialized the Database
-After logging in, the database was initialized using the Setup / Reset DB option to ensure the application was ready for testing.
+After logging in, the database was initialized using the Create/Reset DataBase option to ensure the application was ready for testing.

 ### 4. Confirmed Security Level